Christine Albanel: Minister of Culture

 In 2007, Albanel was appointed Minister of Culture in François Fillon's government.

 During her time in office, Albanel proposed a new law (the HADOPI law) with the objective to reduce music and video piracy over the Internet, along the same 'graduated penalty' lines of thinking that previous ineffective 'DADVSI' law.
-This move generated huge debate as several Presumption of innocence key liberty and law principles were sacrificed for the sake of efficiency, while most experts in Internet technology said the attempt was anyway doomed as grossly underestimating the complexity of any reliable control system.
+This move generated debate as several Presumption of innocence key liberty and law principles were sacrificed for the sake of efficiency, while a number of experts in Internet technology said the attempt was anyway doomed as grossly underestimating the complexity of any reliable control system.
 As of 10 June 2009, the HADOPI law was struck down by the Constitutional Council of France.

 In 2008, Sarkozy ordered Albanel to test free admission in certain museums for six months.

 Also in 2008, Albanel launched a campaign to revive the country’s art market through a battery of fiscal and financial incentives.

 Lastly, Albanel is credited as a driving force behind the 2008 exhibition “Looking for Owners: Custody, Research and Restitution of Art Stolen in France During World War II” at the Israel Museum in Jerusalem.